cloudfoundry-samples/cf-ex-phppgadmin/README.md

   If you do not name your service `pgsql` then you need to edit `manifest.yml` and change the service name to match the name of your service.

 1. Edit `htdocs/conf/config.inc.php`.
 Add this block of code at the top of the file.
+Then delete the block that starts with the comment `An example server.` and runs just up to the block that starts with `Groups definition`.
+This is deleting the sample configuration.

   ```php
       /*